Why the Dialogues Project was created

 Vancouver's growing immigrant population

-Over the years, First Nations, urban Aboriginal groups and immigrant organizations have acknowledged that there is limited inter-cultural interaction between Aboriginal and immigrant Canadians.
+Over the years, First Nations, urban Indigenous groups, and immigrant organizations have acknowledged that there is limited inter-cultural interaction between Indigenous and immigrant Canadians.

-Within Aboriginal communities, there is a sense that their history, culture and heritage are not well understood by others living within their traditional territory.
-For newcomers, it seems there are few opportunities to learn about the Aboriginal community living in their midst.
-Some studies have shown that newcomers are generally under-informed (if not misinformed) about Aboriginal history, perspectives and issues.
+Within Indigenous communities, there is a sense that their history, culture, and heritage are not well understood by others living within their traditional territory.
+For newcomers, it seems there are few opportunities to learn about the Indigenous community living in their midst.
+Some studies have shown that newcomers are generally under-informed (if not misinformed) about Indigenous history, perspectives, and issues.

-Briding the gap between Vancouver's Aboriginal and immigrant communities
+Briding the gap between Vancouver's Indigenous and immigrant communities

 One key goal of the Dialogues Project is to help bridge the information and communication gaps between these communities.

 "Dialogues between First Nations, Urban Aboriginal and Immigrant Communities in Vancouver" is a project convened by the City of Vancouver, in collaboration with community partners (The Dialogues Project).
 Its goal is to promote increased understanding and stronger relationships between Indigenous and immigrant communities within the City, and create a welcoming and inclusive city for all.